anshunayak1987/deep-learning-challenge/README.md

   10. Save and export your results to an HDF5 file.
 Name the file AlphabetSoupCharity.h5.

-Step 3: Optimize the Model
+__Step 3: Optimize the Model__

 Using your knowledge of TensorFlow, optimize your model to achieve a target predictive accuracy higher than 75%.

 Use any or all of the following methods to optimize your model:

-.Adjust the input data to ensure that no variables or outliers are causing confusion in the model, such as: a.Dropping more or fewer columns. b.Creating more bins for rare occurrences in columns. c.Increasing or decreasing the number of values for each bin.
+.
+Adjust the input data to ensure that no variables or outliers are causing confusion in the model, such as:
+       a.
+Dropping more or fewer columns.
+       b.
+Creating more bins for rare occurrences in columns.
+       c.
+Increasing or decreasing the number of values for each bin.

-.Add more neurons to a hidden layer.
+.
+Add more neurons to a hidden layer.
-.Add more hidden layers.
+.
+Add more hidden layers.
-.Use different activation functions for the hidden layers.
+.
+Use different activation functions for the hidden layers.
-.Add or reduce the number of epochs to the training regimen.
+.
+Add or reduce the number of epochs to the training regimen.

-Note: If you make at least three attempts at optimizing your model, you will not lose points if your model does not achieve target performance.
+Note : If you make at least three attempts at optimizing your model, you will not lose points if your model does not achieve target performance.

-1.Create a new Jupyter Notebook file and name it AlphabetSoupCharity_Optimization.ipynb.
+  1. Create a new Jupyter Notebook file and name it AlphabetSoupCharity_Optimization.ipynb.

-2.Import your dependencies and read in the charity_data.csv to a Pandas DataFrame.
+  2. Import your dependencies and read in the charity_data.csv to a Pandas DataFrame.

-3.Preprocess the dataset as you did in Step 1.
+  3. Preprocess the dataset as you did in Step 1.
 Be sure to adjust for any modifications that came out of optimizing the model.

-4.Design a neural network model, and be sure to adjust for modifications that will optimize the model to achieve higher than 75% accuracy.
+  4. Design a neural network model, and be sure to adjust for modifications that will optimize the model to achieve higher than 75% accuracy.

-5.Save and export your results to an HDF5 file.
+  5. Save and export your results to an HDF5 file.
 Name the file AlphabetSoupCharity_Optimization.h5.

-Step 4: Write a Report on the Neural Network Model
+__Step 4: Write a Report on the Neural Network Model__

 For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.

 .The report should contain the following:

-1.Overview of the analysis: Explain the purpose of this analysis.
+  1. **Overview** of the analysis: Explain the purpose of this analysis.

-2.Results: Using bulleted lists and images to support your answers, address the following questions:
+  2. **Results**: Using bulleted lists and images to support your answers, address the following questions:

-Data Preprocessing
+.Data Preprocessing

   .
 What variable(s) are the target(s) for your model?
   .
 What variable(s) are the features for your model?
   .
 What variable(s) should be removed from the input data because they are neither targets nor features?

 .Compiling, Training, and Evaluating the Model

+   .
 How many neurons, layers, and activation functions did you select for your neural network model, and why?
+   .
 Were you able to achieve the target model performance?
+   .
 What steps did you take in your attempts to increase model performance?

-Summary: Summarize the overall results of the deep learning model.
+**Summary**: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

+**References**
+IRS.
+Tax Exempt Organization Search Bulk Data Downloads. https://www.irs.gov/Links to an external site.